vijayasantham-dev/2FA-google-authenticator/README.md

 # 2FA-google-authenticator

-simple 2AF demo app by using google authenticator  app
+simple 2FA demo app by using google authenticator app

 ### <a href="https://google.com" target="_blank">Live Demo</a>

+clone this repo and try in local 😊

 ### `npm intall`

 ### `npm start-dev`

+this app will work on port 8080